Explorify logo Homepage

 Go to Mars with Explorify!

-The European Space Agency are preparing for a new Mars rover to blast off to look for signs of life on the red planet.
-We’ve got lots of new activities to help you inspire your little scientists to be space explorers!
+The European Space Agency launched a Mars rover to look for signs of life on the red planet.
+We’ve got lots of activities to help you inspire your little scientists to be space explorers!

 Mars has been a fascinating and mysterious place for scientists for generations, with the question ‘is there life on Mars?’ remaining unanswered.
 In an attempt to find out if there is, or ever has been, ESA and Roscosmos are launching a joint mission to send a new rover to Mars to look for signs of life.